russoedu/font-color-contrast/readme.md

 Many improved checks to make sure the color is a valid set color and recreated all tests.
 The function now encapsulates a function in a class.

 [CSS named colors](https://www.w3.org/wiki/CSS/Properties/color/keywords) can now be passed as a param.

+### 11.1.0
+Checking if the color numbers are integer.